-Semaphore is simply a variable.
+Semaphore was proposed by Dijkstra in 1965 which is a very significant technique to manage concurrent processes by using a simple integer value, which is known as a semaphore.
+Semaphore is simply a variable which is non-negative and shared between threads.
 This variable is used to solve the critical section problem and to achieve process synchronization in the multiprocessing environment.

 Now let us see how it do so.